mukherjeearnab/ethereum-tutorial/geth-priv-net/presentation.md

     Executing this command returns a **hexadecimal string** which is the **Transaction ID**, if the transaction is **successful**, else it prints the **stack trace of the error**.

-2. On the Node-2's JS Console check the balance of the account where teh funds are transferred:
+2. On the Node-2's JS Console check the balance of the account where the funds are transferred:

         eth.getBalance("0xNode2Acc")